 “Transportation for a lot of the various golf and tennis resorts here.
 That business has obviously ceased,” said Barca.

 Barca told the I-Team he can’t understand what is taking the state so long to pay out unemployment checks.

 “Here we are, we’re in the state of Florida, we have all sorts of tech companies here, we have everything that has to do with the space program, we can send rockets up, satellites up, but we can’t figure out how to get a system, a website, up and running properly, so these funds can be distributed to the people that need it,” said Barca.
 “There are no words for it.”

 Barca started an online petition, demanding Governor Ron DeSantis and the state’s unemployment office stop delays and pay Florida’s unemployed what they are owed, including $600 weekly unemployment checks from the federal CARES Act.

 “People are out here wondering how they’re going to feed their children, where their next meal is coming from.
 It’s extremely scary,” said Barca.

-More than 8,000 people have signed the petition so far, including Tonya Olsen, of St. Petersburg.
+More than 8,000 people have signed the petition so far, including Tonya Olson, of St. Petersburg.

-Like Barca, Olsen is still waiting on an unemployment check, with her status listed as “pending.”
+Like Barca, Olson is still waiting on an unemployment check, with her status listed as “pending.”